PreferredAI/cornac/tutorials/add_model.md

 - If you are interested in using [Cython](https://cython.org/) to implement the algorithmic part of your model, then the Cornac's PMF implementation `./cornac/models/pmf` is a good example to look at.
 - If you already have a C/C++ implementation of your model, then you can use Cython to wrap your code for Python.
 In this case, you may consider `./cornac/models/hpf` or `./cornac/models/c2pf`, which are based on C++ implementations.

-Note that, in this situation you will need to add your Cython extension into `./setup.py`.
+Note that, in this situation you will need to declare your Cython extension inside  `./setup.py`.